Marriage Licenses & Certificates

 If you have been convicted of a felony after August 1, 2000, and wish to change your name through marriage you are required to complete the Affidavit of Service (Change of Name) form (PDF).

 The prosecuting authority has 30 days from the date they are served with notice of the application to object.
 During this 30-day period, the License Center may not grant the marriage license with the name change.
 The parties seeking the marriage license have the choice of whether to have the license granted without the name change or to delay the issuance of the license during the 30-day period.

 Copies of certificates of marriage are available from the county that issued the marriage license.

 Anyone can look up marriage records in MOMS, a searchable database of marriage certificates.
 MOMS was designed and is managed by Minnesota counties.
-You may request your marriage certificate online via the MOMS website or by coming into the Administrative Services Office.
+You may request your marriage certificate online via the MOMS website or by coming into the Recorder's Office.